mozilla/uniffi-rs/docker/README.md

 the following from the root of the repository:

 ```
-docker build -t rfkelly/uniffi-ci -f docker/Dockerfile-build .
+docker build -t janerik/uniffi-ci -f docker/Dockerfile-build .
-docker push rfkelly/uniffi-ci
+docker push janerik/uniffi-ci
 ```

-That only works if you're `rfkelly`; we need to figure out a better strategy for maintainership of said docker image.
+That only works if you're `janerik`; we need to figure out a better strategy for maintainership of said docker image.